Look at the healthy attitude ancients have towards nature,

 Yet it is not young ones who are likely to skip this course because they are still curious.

 The ones least likely to even try this will be the people who already gained some spiritual knowledge and therewith deem themselves to be ‘professional’, ‘advanced’ or ‘teachers’.
 They especially are asked, despite their experience, to free up 3 minutes for each practical lesson of this 12-lesson-course.

-If you need some credentials: I did build up Sodarshan Chakra Kriya over 20 years throughout the most adverse circumstances; yet there is not much I personally teach,
+If you need some credentials: I did build up Sodarshan Chakra Kriya up to 2.5 hours over 30 years throughout the most adverse circumstances and can significantly reduce tremendous failures and wastes of time for you.

-I do consider meditation-yoga-kriyas much stronger than normal plain sitting (and I am not even talking about wellness sports-yoga).
+I do consider meditation-yoga-kriyas much stronger than normal plain sitting (and I am not talking about the non-spiritual wellness sports-yoga).

 I for example knew a Buddhist who was not concerned about the speed of his evolution and contempt with meditating 20 minutes daily because he thought that he could do the rest in next life.

 He only forgot that meanwhile he still did build up a lot of Karma due to ignorance and ended up in such a emaciated physical condition that he had to revert to eating meat and in the end became a Christian because he did need some saviour to turn to.